British Oil Painting Marine Ship Blake Class Cruiser HMS Blenheim C1900's

 - We only select & sell paintings based upon subject quality & significance.

 - We provide our clients with friendly professional customer service.

 - Offered in fine used condition.

 - The canvas has been re-lined and the stretcher replaced at the time of the restoration.
-There is paint shrinkage particularly noticeable on the hull area of the ship, various craquelure and foxing stains.
-Also some areas of overpainting restoration within the sky.
+There is paint shrinkage particularly noticeable on the hull area of the ship, various craquement and foxing stains.
+Also, some areas of overprinting restoration within the sky.
 Frame having some minor chips, losses in places commensurate with usage & age.